-Fast rerouting or Protection Switching 4 uses pre-established LSPs or LSP segments.
+Fast rerouting or Protection Switching [4] uses pre-established LSPs or LSP segments.
 When a fault is detected, the protected traffic is switched over to the alternative LSP(s).
-Setting pre-established alternative paths, results in a faster switchover compared to establishing new, alternative paths on-demand 4 , 6 , 7 , 8 .
+Setting pre-established alternative paths, results in a faster switchover compared to establishing new, alternative paths on-demand [4], [6], [7], [8].

 Fast rerouting can be accomplished by protection mechanisms that are activated locally or that are global in scope.
 Local repair uses an alternative Label Switched Path (LSP) that serves as a bypass from the point of protection to the next LSR node or to the destination.
-The techniques proposed for local repairs in MPLS networks are splicing and stacking8.
+The techniques proposed for local repairs in MPLS networks are splicing and stacking [8].
 Global repair is activated on an end-to-end basis.
 That is, an alternative LSP is pre-established from ingress to egress nodes of the path to be protected.
 Our proposal combines both these techniques.

 The main factors that affect the performance of fast rerouting mechanisms are: packet loss, traffic recovery delay (Full Restoration Time) and packet disorder.
-Our previous work5 has addressed the last two mentioned factors.
-Up to now, packet loss due to node or link failure was considered to be 'inevitable' 4.
+Our previous work [5] has addressed the last two mentioned factors.
+Up to now, packet loss due to node or link failure was considered to be 'inevitable' [4].
 It has always been assumed that the transport layer would somehow take care of the retransmission of lost packets - eventually.
 It is for this reason, we believe, that there has not been any previous work aimed at eliminating packet loss.
-We have observed that the retransmission process significantly affects the throughput of TCP traffic due to the startup behavior (slow-start) of TCP.
+We have observed that the retransmission process due to packet loss significantly affects the throughput of TCP traffic due to the startup behavior (slow-start) of TCP.